huangli712/ACFlow/docs/src/man/param.md

 > * risedecay
 > * file
 >
-> Here, `flat` means the flat model (i.e, constant), `gauss` means the Gaussian model, `1gauss` means the Shifted Gaussian model, `2gauss` means the Two Gaussian model, `lorentz` means the Lorentzian model, `1lorentz` means the Shifted Lorentzian model, `2lorentz` means the Two Lorentzian model, and `risedecay` means the Rise-And-Decay model.
+> Here, `flat` means the flat model (i.e., constant), `gauss` means the Gaussian model, `1gauss` means the Shifted Gaussian model, `2gauss` means the Two Gaussians model, `lorentz` means the Lorentzian model, `1lorentz` means the Shifted Lorentzian model, `2lorentz` means the Two Lorentzians model, and `risedecay` means the Rise-And-Decay model.
 >
-> Besides `flat` and `file`, all the other model functions need additional parameters to customize them.
+> Besides `flat` and `file`, all the other model functions need additional parameters to customize them (Of course, the ACFlow toolkit will supplement default parameters).
 The parameters can be specified by the [`pmodel`](@ref pmodel) parameter.
 >
-> Especially, if `mtype = "file"`, then the default model function is encoded in `model.inp`. **ACFlow** will read this file and initialize the default model function automatically.
+> Especially, if `mtype = "file"`, then the default model function is encoded in `model.inp`.
+ACFlow will read this file and initialize the default model function automatically.
 Be careful, the mesh for this model function must be consistent with the one used in the analytical continuation calculations.
 >
 > As for detailed formula for these models, please refer to `src/model.jl`.